IBM said its latest push into the hybrid and multi-cloud market is setting the stage for channel opportunities.

 Launched earlier this year, Logically formed from the merger of Winxnet Inc., an IT consulting and outsourcing firm in Portland, and K&R Network Solutions, a San Diego-based managed service provider (MSP).

 Christopher Claudio, Logically's CEO, said in an April 2019 interview that the company was looking for additional acquisitions.
-The Sullivan Data Management deal is the first of those transactions.
+The Sullivan Data Management deal is the of those transactions.
 Claudio said two or three acquisitions may follow by the end the year.

 Sullivan Data Management fits Logically's strategy of focusing on locations outside of top-tier metropolitan areas, where MSP competition is thickest.
-The company is based in Yorktown Heights in Westchester County, an hour's drive from New York.
+The company is based in Yorktown Heights in Westchester County, an hour's drive from York.
 Sullivan Data Management services customers in Westchester and neighboring counties.

 Christopher ClaudioCEO, Logically